kaleid11/3duplanet/spec/readme.md

 ## Introduction
 ### Key Activities:
-Scraping Terrier AI feed for the latest news and trends in emerging tech industries such as NFTs Categorizing news stories and filtering out irrelevant content Summarizing news articles with ChatGPT
+Scraping Feed of multiple styles beginning with PDF docs and then twitter accounts creating AI summaries for the latest news and trends in emerging tech industries such as NFTs, Metaverse and AI
+Categorizing news stories and filtering out irrelevant content Summarizing news articles with ChatGPT
 Maintaining a database of news stories in real-time